I both spend very little and a lot in April. I’ll explain below …

 Except an Easter gift for the godchild, gasoline for the Vespa and protein powder (I am on a diet, it deserves its own post.
 Here is a hint: it’s going great) I actually didn’t buy anything.
 Hence the ‘I spend very little’ in April.
 Without the Vespa maintenance this would have been my cheapest month since December 2016!
 And May is going pretty well also.
 But I did have the maintenance so it was my most expensive month since keeping a detailed track of my budget (hence the ‘spending a lot’ part).
 And I still managed to save some money!
 That’s the advantage of having a decent savings rate.
 Even when a sizable expense comes up, the only impact is on your savings rate!

 In the joint account nothing unusual.
 No visiting Brussels or going clubbing.
 We did do quit a bit of home entertainment having friends over for three consecutive weeks (even 1 BBQ for 11 people).
 So that did costs us a little in the way of food and drinks but the budget didn’t really suffer because of it.
 Home entertainment definitely is a lot cheaper than going out.

-I did put my find of this site to good use and we have now switched energy provider.
+I did put my find of this site (that site seems to have dissapered, here you can still compare energy suppliers) to good use and we have now switched energy provider.
 We should start seeing the impact of this in the coming months.
 I even made a note in my calendar to do a new check-up next year!
 Look at me being all organized and shit!